rust-lang/rust-wiki-backup/Note-testsuite.md

 ## Documentation tests

 The build system is able to extract Rust code snippets from documentation and run them using the compiletest driver.
-Currently only the tutorial is tested this way.
-The target is `make check-stage[N]-doc-tutorial`.
+Currently the tutorial and reference manual are tested this way.
+The targets are `make check-stage[N]-doc-tutorial` and `make check-stage[N]-doc-ref`, respectively.

 ## Fast check